Parsa-Sedigh/neetcode-advanced-algorithms/pamphlets/2-linked-lists.md

 Q: Why the second slow pointer and slow pointer meet at the head of the cycle?

-A: Let's call the portion before the head of the cycle, p.
+A: Let's call the portion before the head of the cycle, p(number of **p**revious nodes we have before the start of the cycle).
 This portion can be 0(length can be 0).
 Let's call the length of the cycle is called c.
 Call the length from the beginning of the cycle to the point of intersection, c - x.
 So the remaining of the cycle is x: